-Use these commands to define thresholds, actions, and subscriber notification setting for a specific attack detector for a particular situation (protocol/attack direction/side).
+Use these commands to define thresholds, actions, subscriber notification setting, and sending an SNMP trap for a specific attack detector for selected set of attack types.

-To enable a specific attack detector and assign and it an ACL:
+To enable a specific attack detector and assign and it an ACL, complete the following steps:

-Step 1 From the SCE(config if)# prompt, type attack-detector <number> access-list <number> comment <comment> and press Enter.
+From the SCE(config if)# prompt, type attack-detector <number> access-list (<number> | none) comment <comment> and press Enter.